-Note that courses offered in our postgraduate programs by UNSW Business School, UNSW Arts & Social Sciences, UNSW Medicine, UNSW Science and UNSW Canberra may differ in format and location – please consult the relevant faculty for further information.
+Note that courses offered in our postgraduate programs by UNSW Business School, UNSW Arts, Design & Architecture, UNSW Medicine & Health, UNSW Science and UNSW Canberra may differ in format and location – please consult the relevant faculty for further information.

 Engagement extends beyond the classroom, with students strongly encouraged to participate in ways that challenge and support more conventional methods of learning.